Oogiebear Shark Tank Update

 Daymond goes out because he thinks he isn’t the right shark for the company and then Kevin starts off the offers with $400,000, but for 10% as he really wants to invest in the company.
 Lori also puts forward a partnership offer with Mark for $400,000 for a 12% stake, but Barbara brings out the big guns when she explains how she brought the sales-less Original Comfy to $400 million in sales, and she says that if they do a deal with her and if she doesn’t take them there, she will return ½ of the company’s stock.

-See also Cougar Limited Shark Tank Update
+See also Evedrop Shark Tank Update

 Robert is eager so he joins in with Barbara, and the founders ask Barbara a Robert if she can go to $600,000 for 10% with the same benefits instead, after which all the sharks are talking loudly so it’s hard to understand them, but in the end, Barbara agrees to the counter-offer from the founders, after which the crowd goes wild.